 A toddler-proof home must not have objects that can be used as missiles!

 Batteries can be hazardous to toddlers and babies, especially the button battery types!

 It is extremely important that you do not let children play with batteries or any devices where batteries are easily accessible.

 If your toddler swallows a battery, they could end up with severe burns in their throat or stomach, or even worse, they could die from their injuries.

-I always store batteries on a top shelf.
-Sure, I get some complaints when my wife cannot reach them, but it is better to be safe than sorry, right?
+I always store batteries on a top-shelf.
+Sure, I get complaints when my wife cannot reach them, but it is better to be safe than sorry, right?

 This is not simply cords that are attached to blinds.
 Many household items have a cord attached to them, which could cause an accident where your toddler is strangled.
 It doesn’t bear thinking about it!

-Most blinds already have a safety item that needs to be installed with the cord to ensure that it will not strangle anybody.
+Most blinds already have a safety item that must be installed with the cord to ensure that it will not strangle anybody.
 Use it.
 Always install it.

-Take some time to check through your home to identify any loose cords that your toddler can reach, secure them, or remove them completely.
+Take some time to check through your home to identify any loose cords that your toddler can reach, secure, or remove.